kiminh/qlib/docs/component/estimator.rst

 The following is an example:

-.. note:: Make sure user have installed the latest version of `qlib`, see detail in `Qlib installation <../start/installation.html>`_.
+.. note:: Make sure install the latest version of `qlib`, please refer to `Qlib installation <../start/installation.html>`_.

-If user want to use the models and data provided by `Qlib`, then user only need to do as follows.
+If users want to use the models and data provided by `Qlib`, they only need to do as follows.

 First, Write a simple configuration file as following,